isabelandreatta1/Unit2/Communication System.md

 **Our Design**

-We decided to
+After our first consultation with our client, we were informed that he prioritised minimising number of button presses over amount of time spent.
+This heavily shaped our deisgn, coming up with the final decision of displaying all the letters and automating the navigation on the screen using the blinking-letters, instead of making the user manually pressing the buttons.
+By making the letters blink and automating the nagivation process, it would radically cut-down the number of button presses, with a majority of each word taking either the same number of button presses as number of letters, with perhaps a few additional presses due to needing to access a different screen.

 ### Success Criteria
-Based on the conversation we had with the client, these were the success criteria agreed upon:
+Based on a further conversation we had with the client, these were the success criteria agreed upon:

 1. Must use one LCD, one arduino, two buttons, and one LED
 1. Must include a table which informs the operator with the instructions